How to Format a Book for Printing

 What preliminary pages should I have?

-You will want to have at least a title page, copyright page, table of contents and a preface.
+You will want at least a title page, copyright page, table of contents and a preface, but here are all the options you could have as preliminary pages.

 Should my chapter pages be unique?